xUrbana/tempest/README.md

 # The observation object 'o' will have attributes like 'air_temp_f', 'pressure_inhg', etc.
 t.add_handler(lambda o: print(f"Current Air Temperature: {o.air_temp_f}°F"))

-# Run the client to start receiving data
+# Run the client to start receiving data, this does not block
-# This will block until the application is stopped (e.g., Ctrl+C)
 t.run()
+# Do other stuff and then join at the end
+t.join()
 ```

 ### `tempest-print` Application (C++)